karashiiro/ytl-bounce/README.md

 A small application that redirects a link with a YouTube channel ID to the popout chat for a live stream on that channel.
 This lets you avoid pasting a new YouTube Live link into OBS during each stream.

+*Note: This does not seem to work with customized channel IDs.
+The original channel ID must be used.*

 ## Setup
 Click the deploy button below to deploy this application on your own Netlify site.